eyildiz-ugoe/screw_detection/README.md

 - Pre-trained models and weights.
 - Dataset for training and evaluation.

-The code is well-documented and designed for easy extension.
 If this work is helpful in your research, please consider citing this repository.
-The dataset provided was generated using the Screw Detector in offline mode, which can be activated once the ROS Node is running.
-This mode enables image collection for creating custom datasets.
 You can access the dataset [here](https://zenodo.org/records/4727706) and the model weights [here](https://zenodo.org/records/10474868).

 ---